Erasmus Summer Programme Courses

 Participant profile

-Clinical researchers, clinical epidemiologists, molecular biologists, bioinformaticians and biostatisticians aspiring to run analyses of genome-wide association studies.
+Clinical researchers, clinical epidemiologists, molecular biologists, bioinformaticians and biostatisticians aspiring to run basic analyses of genome-wide association studies.

 Assessment